Pumpkin Bun with Coconut

 Pandan leaves and cinnamon stick – Pandan leaves and cinnamon stick will add aromatic flavor to the filling.

-How to Make Pumpkin Coconut Bread
+How to Make Pumpkin Bun

 STEP 1.
 In a mixing bowl, combine bread flour, sugar, instant yeast, milk powder, milk, egg, and pumpkin purée (Image 1).
 Mix on low speed until the dry ingredients are well incorporated.
 Add the butter and salt (Image 2), then continue mixing until the dough is smooth and no longer sticky (Images 3, 4).